QuizAPI/support/README.md

    - Steps to reproduce (for bugs)
    - Relevant screenshots or error messages, if applicable

-## 📝 Issue Templates

-We’ve provided templates to help streamline issue submissions.
-Choose the template that best fits your need to ensure faster and more efficient support.

 ## 📄 Code of Conduct

 By participating in this repository, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).